NASA-PDS/pds4-information-model/model-lddtool/src/site/markdown/developer/contribute.md

 * Create new "test suite" for this tutorial by copy pasting these lines to the bottom of the file and renaming `@v15.2.x` to `@my_tutorial`:
 ```
     @my_tutorial
-#note: 'mvn test' choks if problem enum is blank or "" even if 0 messages
     Examples:
 | testId | testName | testDir     | messageCount | messageText         | problemEnum        | commandArgs                                             | ingestLDDFileName         |
 ```